HoldenLab/microscope-focus-lock/README.md

-# Arduino-based microscope autofocus control
+# FocusMcFocussy: Arduino-based microscope autofocus control
 _To add in-sample offset shift to reflection autofocus systems (either home built or commercial systems such as the ASI CRISP)_

 ## Items required